An updated version of this post is available here: Converting a hundred million integers to strings per second.

 Instead of doing this, I just convert digits to chars writing from the end ofi the buffer and return the pointer to the start of the converted string.
 In most cases there is some space left in the beginning of the buffer, but that’s fine because the same is true for the second category of methods above, they just have this space at the end of the buffer.
 This avoids unnecessary copying within a buffer that is often discarded anyway.

-I’ve implemented this method in the fmt::format_int
+I’ve implemented this method in the fmt::format_int class available in the

 {fmt} library.